 My 4-day detox to calm monkey mind on a southwest adventure.

-After a long weekend wedding, last June (while in the throes of- do I leave my husband or stay), a group of us drove to Keepers of the Wild (I’ll write about that another time) and trekked out to the Hoover Dam for a long-day-cation before ending our night in Sin City (dizzying eye-roll at the irony).
+After a long weekend wedding, last June a group of us drove to Keepers of the Wild and trekked out to the Hoover Dam for a long-day-cation before ending our night in Sin City (dizzying eye-roll at the irony).

 It was breathtaking (and I learned so much about conservation efforts).
 But I won’t lie, I was worried that four days away from chaos and dysfunction wasn’t enough to calm monkey mind.

 Don’t get me wrong — every damn day I’d wake up in relief at how free, happy, clear, and safe I felt.
 But I’m not Meatloaf.
-I’d do anything for “love”- including shitcanning my boundaries and self-identity if he told me anything with just a smidge of believability.
+I’d do anything for “love”- including removing my own boundaries and shelving my identity.

 There’s a lot to unpack here, but not now.